DelShahab/aws-location-service-demo/README.md

 ![AWS Location Service](https://d2908q01vomqb2.cloudfront.net/cb4e5208b4cd87268b208e49452ed6e89a68e0b8/2021/12/14/Amazon-Location-Service-architecture.png)

 A comprehensive Spring Boot application with a Vaadin UI for validating US ZIP codes and retrieving address information using Amazon Location Service.
-This project demonstrates how to integrate Amazon Location Service with a modern Java web application.
+This project demonstrates how to integrate Amazon Location Service with AWS SDK and credentials authentication in a modern Java web application.

 ## Table of Contents
 - [Features](#features)